Asset Bubbles and Inflation

 Nvidia: Leading Vendor to the AI Hyperscalers

 Disclosure: Crescat may or may not hold positions at any given time in the securities referenced herein.
 This is not a recommendation or endorsement to buy or sell any security or other financial instrument.
+The information reflected in the chart above is represented as of 8/29/24.

 Apple: Late to the AI Party

 Disclosure: Crescat may or may not hold positions at any given time in the securities referenced herein.
 This is not a recommendation or endorsement to buy or sell any security or other financial instrument.
+The information reflected in the chart above is represented as of 8/29/24.

 Capex Cycles Drive Booms and Busts